Adamocho/Doomer/README.md

     and much, much more...

 ### Not yet implemented:
-- Compatibility level support
 - Save files dependent on title
-- Link to Doom Eternal (if found) // optional
 - Tabs
 - New background
 - New layout